Lycolia/my-dot-files/README.md

 ### for MSYS2

-Install msys2/git for using prompt and rename so doesn't conflict with Git for Windows
+Install msys2/git for using prompt and rename so will being not conflict with Git for Windows

 ```sh
 pacman -S git